Ellis8462/Gym-website/README.md

 ### Colours

 For my colours, I wanted the main colours to be purple but decided that it would better and easier to see the text with a type of dark gray.
 For my secondary colour I chose a lighter gray which goes well with my main colour.
 Both colours makes it easier to see white text so that the text doesn't blend in with the background.
-For my accent colours I decided to make that a purple color which was orignally going to be my main colour.
+For my accent colours I decided to make that a purple colour which was orignally going to be my main colour.
 The purple makes interactive features stand out such as buttons and links.
 Hovering effect will be a a darker shade of purple with white text.

 ![primary-color](https://github.com/user-attachments/assets/2d27955f-9de5-49e3-bda3-b04557cc494a)![secondary-color](https://github.com/user-attachments/assets/d2559f75-1315-438a-a0af-f9ce80a8d005) ![Website-Screenshots/Screenshot 2024-12-31 221330.png)](<assets/Website-Screenshots/Screenshot 2024-12-31 221330.png>)
 ### Fonts